Christmas is around the corner and it’s a perfect chance to learn some Italian vocabulary.

 And then Christmas finally arrives!

 Celebrations begin on la vigilia di Natale (Christmas Eve).
-Some families celebrate it with a cenone (big dinner) and sometimes they go to la Chiesa (Church) for la messa di Mezzanotte (Midnight Mass), after which is quite common to have panettone and vin brulè.
+Some families celebrate it with a cenone (big dinner) and sometimes they go to la Chiesa (Church) for la messa di Mezzanotte (Midnight Mass), after which it is quite common to have panettone and vin brulè.
 People say to each other Buon Natale (Merry Christmas), Buone Feste (Happy Holidays) or just Auguri!
 (Best Wishes) and go home.

 Then il giorno di Natale (Christmas Day) arrives!
 It’s time to open the presents and start celebrating with your family or friends.
 People usually celebrate with a massive pranzo di Natale (Christmas Lunch), during which people eat traditional dishes – which differ from region to region – and then close the celebration with panettone or pandoro, the two most typical Italian Christmas sweets (there are many others, depending on each Italian region: you can find some of them here, while you can read more about the panettone and pandoro debate here).
 Usually, there’s also torrone on the table and sometimes people end the day playing board games like tombola or il mercante in fiera.